lahadiyani/ReQTest/English.md

-Sure!
-Here's the documentation for the "ReQTest" tool:

 ## ReQTest

 ReQTest is a Python-based tool for sending HTTP requests to a target server and performing a UDP flood attack.
 It provides a simple command-line interface for users to specify the target URL, number of requests, maximum delay, victim IP address, target port, and flood attack duration.